Friday May 18

 Adapt your manuscript for each agent or publisher (most will be remarkably similar).

-For any agent or publisher without a specific format, follow an accepted format for novel manuscripts
+For any agent or publisher without a specific format, follow an accepted format for novel manuscripts, such as this one—

-• Half-inch paragraph indentations (five spaces) (this tab is pre-set in MS Word) for the first line of each paragraph
+indent: Half-inch paragraph indentations (this tab is pre-set in MS Word) for the first line of each paragraph (even the first paragraph of a chapter)

-• Double space; no extra spaces between paragraphs
+space: Double space; no extra line spaces between paragraphs

-• Begin chapters on new pages (insert a page break).
+chapters: Begin chapters on new pages (insert a page break or format using styles).
 Center the chapter title, even if it’s only Chapter One (or Chapter 1), about 1/3 of the way down the page.
 Skip a couple of spaces and begin the text of the chapter.

-• Center a number sign # one double-spaced blank line down at the end of the manuscript.
+end: Center a number sign # on an otherwise blank line one double-spaced line down from the final line of text of the final chapter or epilogue at the end of the manuscript.
 Or simply write The End.
 You want agents and editors to know they’ve reached the end.

-• Use italics for italicized words.
-(Former practice was to underline to show italicized words, but that’s no longer necessary unless an agent or publisher requests underlining.)
+italics: Use italics for italicized words.
+(A former practice was to underline to show italicized words, but that’s no longer necessary unless an agent or publisher requests underlining.)

-• Single space rather than two spaces after periods between sentences.
+character spacing: Use a single character space only, not two spaces, between sentences.
 If you forget this one, nobody’s going to turn down your manuscript because of it.
 It’s just a good habit to get into, especially for those of us who learned on typewriters and always added two spaces between sentences.

-• For some genres, including romance, you can include the sub-genre, such as suspense or Regency.
+subgenre: For some genres, including romance and sci-fi, you can include the subgenre, such as suspense or Regency.
 Include this information either above or below the word count.

 That’s it, a basic format for novels.

-You can use dashes instead of the slash between items in your header.
+You can use dashes rather than a slash between items in your header.

-Some recommend beginning chapter one on the title page, others insist on the title page standing alone.
+Some recommend beginning chapter one on the title page while others insist on the title page standing alone.
 This one’s up to you.
 I like the less cluttered look when chapter one begins on its own page, and this seems to be the more accepted practice these days.

 Never send more than they request.